 The Student Code of Conduct sets forth the standards of conduct expected of students who choose to join the university community.
-Students who violate these standards will be subject to disciplinary sanctions in order to promote their own personal development, to protect the university community, and to maintain order and stability on campus.
+Students who violate these standards will be subject to disciplinary sanctions to promote their own personal development, to protect the university community, and to maintain order and stability on campus.
+Additionally, student organizations may be charged with violations of the Student Code of Conduct to the same extent as students.

 View The Arizona Board of Regents Code of Conduct.